decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 The [media type](https://tools.ietf.org/html/rfc6838) of a non-nested **DIDComm encrypted message** MUST be `application/didcomm-encrypted+json`.

 > Note: If future versions of this spec allow binary encodings, variations like `application/didcomm-encrypted+cbor` (see [CBOR RFC 7049, section 7.5](https://tools.ietf.org/html/rfc7049#section-7.5)), `application/didcomm-encrypted+msgpack`, or `application/didcomm-encrypted+protobuf` may become reasonable.
-In the future, specifications that encompass comm patterns other than messaging &mdash; DIDComm Multicast or DIDComm Streaming, for example &mdash; might use a suffix: `application/didcomm-encrypted-multicast` or similar.
+In the future, specifications that encompass communications patterns other than messaging &mdash; DIDComm Multicast or DIDComm Streaming, for example &mdash; might use a suffix: `application/didcomm-encrypted-multicast` or similar.

 The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7516#section-4.1.11) of the JWE.